 Emergency Management Policy Directive and Framework

-SA Health is assigned specific responsibility in the South Australian Emergency Management Act 2004 and the State Emergency Management Plan (SEMP) for provision, maintenance and coordination of health services.
+SA Health has legislated responsibility within the South Australian Emergency Management Act 2004 and the State Emergency Management Plan (SEMP) for provision, maintenance and coordination of health services.

 To ensure compliance with these responsibilities and consistency across the agency, the SA Health Emergency Management Policy Directive (PDF 295KB) and its supporting Emergency Management Framework (PDF 167KB) are applicable to all emergency management activities across SA Health, the key principles of which are: